Softmotions/EJDB2Swift/README.md

 brew install ejdb
 ```

-In another case you can build it manually
+In another case you can build it manually with `cmake`

 ```sh
 git clone https://github.com/Softmotions/ejdb